 Always Plan Ahead in Case The Worst Happens

-First of all, nobody ever expects to be put in this unfortunate situation but it does happen to many businesses!
-When you receive your insurance documents store them in a safe and secure location preferably off-site.
+First of all, nobody ever expects to be put in this situation but it does happen to many businesses!
+When you receive your insurance documents store them in a safe and secure location off-site.

 Make sure you know all the important contact numbers for your insurance company just in case you have to submit a claim.
 You may also want to keep a record of any out-of-hours contact numbers as well.
 The best way to do this is by storing them on your mobile phone.